 List academic degrees beginning with the degree in progress or most recently earned.
-Include: Name of institution, city & state, degree type (BA, BS, MA, etc.) and area of concentration, and month/year degree was (or will be) received.
+Include: Name of institution, city and state, degree type and area of concentration, and month/year degree was (or will be) received.
 If your GPA is 3.0 or higher, it's appropriate to include.
-You may also include "Relevant Coursework" under this heading.